santiagodr/STAT545_HW1_David_Santiago/hw05/factor_figure_management_hw05.md

             year = as_factor(year),
             city = as_factor(city))   #gives error

 However, there are two problems here, the first one is that `year` is an integer in the original database and can't be converted to factor using `as_factor`, and also `city` have NA's, which is giving an error.
 The solution I considered was to convert year from integer to character first, and then to factor using `as_factor`.
-Also, we have to specify an entry value for the missing information in city...
+Also, we have to specify an entry value for the missing information in city (we explored this in class)...

 ``` r
 singer_forcats <- singer_locations %>%